 Danny Boy the story behind the song.
 Who is the real author of Danny Boy?
 An upper class English barrister ravaged by the loss of his estranged son or a tragic Irish-American woman who died alone with bitter memories?

-It is the centenary year of the publication of Danny Boy, which became one of the best known and loved songs of the twentieth century.
+2013 was the centenary year of the publication of Danny Boy, which has become one of the best known and loved songs of the twentieth century.
 Fred Weatherly (1848-1929), barrister and prolific songwriter wrote the words.
-In1910, a year of tragedy for him with the deaths of his father and only son within 3 months of each other, he had penned some verses but was unable to find suitable music for them.
+In1910, a year of tragedy for him with the deaths of his father and only son within 3 months of each other.
+He had penned some verses that year but was unable to find suitable music for them.
 But in 1912, he states in his memoirs, a sister-in-law in America sent him the music of the Londonderry air with a suggestion he might put words to that melody.
 Fred claimed not have heard this traditional Irish air before but said it was one the most beautiful melodies he had ever come across.
 With modifications, his 1910 words could be fitted to it and Danny Boy was published by Boosey and Hawkes, in 1913.

-Its popularity was almost instantaneous, aided by a first recording in 1918.
+Its popularity was almost instantaneous, aided by the first recording in 1918.
 This is the currently accepted story of the birth of the song.

 I am Fred Weatherly’s great-grandson, inheriting the copyright of his works in 1989 from my mother.
 I then became the person approached for information about him and his songs, but I soon realised, when asked about Danny Boy, that I couldn’t add to the accepted story.

-His wife, Jess – a devoted and passionate Irish American, proud of her heritage – wrote copiously about the travails of their lives.
-Among her output I found her account of how the melody, the Londonderry air, was conveyed to Fred – an account considerably different to the accepted one above based on Fred’s memoirs.
-I have no reason to disbelieve Jess, details check out.
+His wife, Margaret – a devoted and passionate Irish American, proud of her heritage – wrote copiously about the travails of their lives.
+Among her output, I found her account of how the melody, the Londonderry air, was conveyed to Fred – an account considerably different to the accepted one above based on Fred’s memoirs.
+I have no reason to disbelieve Margaret; details check out.
 Having seen this, it seems to me that Fred should have acknowledged her contribution.
 He didn’t.
-Eddie and Jess go on to die in poverty.
-In this centenary year, Jess’s voice should be heard.
+Eddie and Margaret go on to die in poverty. it is time for Margaret’s voice should be heard.